-Up to 1.94 million additional affordable homes could be financed across the United States and territories over the next decade if Congress were to enact the primary unit financing provisions in the AHCIA.
+Nearly 1.6 million additional affordable homes could be financed across the United States and territories over the next decade if Congress were to enact the primary unit financing provisions in the AHCIA.

-Passing the AHCIA would also support nearly 3 million jobs, \$115 billion in additional tax revenue, and \$333 billion in wages and business income.
+Passing the AHCIA would also support over 2.4 million jobs, almost \$94 billion in additional tax revenue, and over \$271 billion in wages and business income.

-To co-sponsor or learn more, contact:
+To cosponsor or learn more, contact: